sstadick/fuzzyfind/README.md

 ```

 ### If you want to .... just get going:
-Use the FuzzyFind method, it will choose the best method for you depending on your pattern and text sizes
+Use the approx method, it will choose the best method for you depending on your pattern and text sizes

 ### If you want to .... match the same pattern against multiple texts:
 This has yet to be implemented.
 It will likely use boyer moore to create a lookup table for the pattern.